wllmcdl/python-scripts/README.md

 # Python Scripts
-This repository is for python scripts and notes
+* This repository is for python scripts and notes...
+* The scripts may or may not be completed